Last Updated on 17 December, 2020 by Veronica

-On the journey through England and Scotland, we have done everything in our car and we have traveled more than 8,000 kilometers! (about 4970 miles)
+On our trip in our car from Madrid, we traveled more than 8,000 kilometers!

 There are so many things to see and do on a road trip through England and Scotland.
-It is more than 8000 kilometers in total (from Madrid) and doing them in 23 days requires good planning and still, a lot of things will remain unseen…
+It is more than 8,000 kilometers in total (from Madrid), and doing them in 23 days requires good planning, and still, many things will remain unseen…

-On the map, England and Scotland don’t seem to be very large countries, but they have a lot of things to do and visit.
+England and Scotland aren’t huge countries on the map, but they have many things to do and visit.

-Here you’ll find a summary about what to visit every day and links to more detailed articles where we talk about all the amazing places we have visited!
+Here, you’ll find a summary of what to visit every day and links to more detailed articles where we talk about all the amazing places we have visited!

 Day 1.
 Madrid – Bordeaux